sanjucs/ml-tools/notes/dl/basics.md

 **Q:** What is the exploding gradient problem in neural networks?

 **A:** The exploding gradient problem refers to the phenomenon when gradients w.r.t. loss become extremely large during backpropagation.
 Solutions to avoid the exploding gradient problem:
-* Normalisation techniques help with exploding gradients
+* Normalisation techniques (e.g. Batch Normalization, Layer Normalization, etc.)
 * Gradient clipping